craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 This Weapon must be used in both hands.

 #### Unwieldy
-When you use this Weapon to Attack a creature within
+When you use this Weapon to Attack a creature within 5' of you, you make that Attack at Disadvantage.

 #### Throwable
+This Weapon is designed to be throwable.

+For W AP, you may throw this weapon.
+Target a creature within 30', and establish Line of Sight.
+Make an Attack Roll against that target's Reflex.

+If you hit, you deal your Weapon Damage as normal.

 ### Specialized Tags